Your Name: Characters

 During his marriage to Futaba, owing to local religious custom, Toshiki assumed his wife's surname.)

 The estranged father of the sisters Miyamizu and widower of Futaba; as of 2013, he is 53 and campaigning for re-election.
-A retired folklorist and anthropologist who originally came to Itomori for research (having abated his career and prearranged engagement in order to marry Futaba), he carries a jaded, draconic personality owing to the loss of his wife.
-Toshiki renounced the priesthood following her death, horrified by how the town's residents regarded her as a mere miko, and capitalized on the prestige of the Miyamizu clan to be elected as its mayor two years later.
+A retired folklorist and anthropologist who originally came to Itomori for research (having abated his career and prearranged engagement in order to marry Futaba), he carries a jaded, draconic countenance owing to the loss of his wife.
+Horrified by how the town's residents regarded her as a mere miko, Toshiki renounced the priesthood following her death, subsequently capitalizing on the prestige of the Miyamizu clan to be elected town mayor two years later.

 He was born in Nara in 1959, and formerly lived and worked in Kyoto.